 How Roth IRAs work

 A Roth IRA is similar to a traditional individual retirement account, but you fund it with money that’s already been taxed — meaning there’s no upfront tax break as there is with the traditional IRA.
-In 2021 and 2022, you can contribute up to $6,000 each year to your IRA, or $7,000 if you are 50 or older.
+In 2022, you can contribute up to $6,000 to your IRA, or $7,000 if you are age 50 or older.

 The big benefit of a Roth IRA is that your withdrawals are tax-free in retirement.
 What’s more, Roth IRAs are not subject to required minimum distributions, so you can let the money compound for longer.